sidebase/nuxt-auth/README.md

 - In order to gain access to your protected Strapi endpoints, we need to extract the user object from the session server side in nitro using the getToken function.
 - Finally we add the JWT token stored in the session user object as auth headers for our fetch request to Strapi.

-Add the following fetch request in e.g. your admin dashboard section of your Nuxt app.
+Add the following fetch request in e.g. your admin dashboard section of your Nuxt application.

 ```ts
 const headers = useRequestHeaders(['cookie'])